 Unless you're a top-notch session player, your rhythm chops likely suck wind.
 Please don't be insulted--that's true of almost ALL of us; pros and amateurs alike.
 That's because most of us focus our attention on other aspects of our musicality.
 We'll spend hours working on a killer lick, but only a fraction of that time working up a killer rhythm part.
 So naturally, we wind up playing those same old, tired rhythm moves over and over again.

-Fact of the matter is it's your rhythm work that earns you the gig, gets you invited back to the jam, lights up your performance, inspires your original material, excites your fellow musicians and draws your audience to their feet.
+The fact of the matter is it's your rhythm work that earns you the gig, gets you invited back to the jam, lights up your performance, inspires your original material, excites your fellow musicians and draws your audience to their feet.
 It's all about rhythm.

 No one knows this better than your professor of groove, Vicki Genfan.
 Singer-songwriter, recording artist and solo performer extraordinaire, Genfan gets calls from all over the planet to lay down her rhythmic magic.
 Crowned champion of Guitar Player magazine's Guitar Superstar competition, Vicki plays all the big international stages from Montreal's Jazz Festival to Germany's Open Strings Guitar Festival to Italy's Soave Guitar Festival.